 - They can be converted into a portable, temporary building such as a consultant’s room if there is insufficient capacity in the hospital building – whilst building work is being carried out, for example

 - We saw COVID overflow hospitals being built out of units in China at great speed and low expense

 - COVID or other virus testing centres are something that we are likely to be seeing more of, and a converted shipping container is an excellent option for a mobile and portable testing centre

 - Intermodals can be converted easily into staff changing and sanitary areas

 - The safe and secure storage of documents and medical equipment, offering easy access and excellent protection from the weather

 - The safe and secure storage of hazardous chemicals and sharps, being easy to lock securely and difficult to break into

-The process of converting a shipping container into a building to be used by the health industry is a similar process to designing and building a building, except that it can be done quicker, less expensively, and off-site.
+The process of converting our product into a building to be used by the health industry is a similar process to designing and building a building, except that it can be done quicker, less expensively, and off-site.

 The first step is to decide where the building is to go.
 You need to ensure that it has a solid base to be placed on – a concrete base such as in a car park or railway sleepers are excellent options.
 The space must also be easily accessible for our large delivery truck.

-You can then choose the size of the shipping container that you want to convert.
+You can then choose the size of the unit that you want to convert.
 There are generally three sizes – 40ft, 20ft, and 10ft in length, at 8ft 6in high, or the high cube version which is 12 inches higher.
-These shipping containers can also be attached either horizontally, side-by-side, or vertically stacked on top of each other.
+These containers can also be attached either horizontally, side-by-side, or vertically stacked on top of each other.